Bathroom Vanities

 Recessed Lighting

 Recessed lighting is ideal in showers or across the bathroom ceiling.
-Put them on dimmers to control the brightness.
+Put them on dimmers so you can control the brightness.

 Wall Sconces